Karaite Judaism: Karaites today

 Estimates of the size of the modern Karaite movement put the number at 1,500 Karaites in the United States, some 80 Constantinopolitan Karaites in Turkey, and around 30,000 in Israel, the largest communities being in Ramla, Ashdod and Beersheba.
-There are around 1,800 in Eastern Europe, primarily in Ukraine (with Crimea), which has about 800, 350 in Poland, 250 in Kazakhstan, 200 in Lithuania and 200 in Russia (without Crimea).
+There are around 1,800 in Europe, primarily in Ukraine (without Crimea), which has about 800, 350 in Poland, 250 in Kazakhstan, 200 in Lithuania and 200 in Russia (with Crimea).
 Most of these communities have experienced serious decline in recent decades.

-During the early 1920s a British mandate official in Jerusalem records visiting the Karaite synagogue, which he describes as being "small, mediaeval, semi-underground" serving "Jerusalem's tiny colony of Qaraites".
+During the early 1920s, a British mandate official in Jerusalem records visiting the Karaite synagogue, which he describes as being "small, mediaeval, semi-underground" serving "Jerusalem's tiny colony of Qaraites".

 In the early 1950s, the Chief Rabbinate of Israel originally objected to the immigration of Karaite Jews to Israel, and unsuccessfully tried to obstruct it.
 In 2007, however, Rabbi David Ḥayim Chelouche, the chief rabbi of Netayana was quoted in The Jerusalem Post as saying, "A Karaite is a Jew.
 We accept them as Jews and every one of them who wishes to come back [to mainstream Judaism] we accept back.
 There was once a question about whether Karaites needed to undergo a token circumcision in order to switch to Rabbinic Judaism, but the rabbinate agrees that today that is not necessary."

 Moshe Marzouk, one of the Egyptian Jews executed in 1954 for planting bombs in Cairo in the service of Israeli Military Intelligence (the Lavon Affair) was a Karaite.
-Marzouk was considered a hero in Israel; however, his Karaite identity was downplayed in newspapers, which usually just described him as an Egyptian Jew.
+Marzouk was considered a hero in Israel; however, his Karaite identity was downplayed in newspapers, which simply described him as an Egyptian Jew.
 However, in 2001, the Israeli government, through the Israel Postal Authority, issued a special memorial sheet honoring him and many other Karaite Jews that gave their lives for Israel.

 In Israel, the Karaite Jewish leadership is directed by a group called Universal Karaite Judaism.
-Most of the members of its Board of 'Ḥakhamim' are of Egyptian Jewish descent.
+Most of the members of its Board of "Ḥakhamim" are of Egyptian Jewish descent.
 The largest Karaite community today resides in Ashdod.

 There are about 1,500 Karaites living in the United States.
 The Congregation B'nai Israel is located in Daly City, California, which is a suburb of San Francisco.
 It is the only Karaite synagogue in the United States with a permanent dedicated facility.
 The leaders of the congregation are of Egyptian Karaite extraction.
 One notable congregant, Mark Kheder, the synagogue's treasurer, has described his internment in an Egyptian prisoner-of-war camp during the 1967 Six-Day war.
 The congregation's acting Rav (Ḥakham), Joe Pessah, was also among those who were arrested by the Egyptian government.
 Another, much smaller congregation, Karaite Jewish Congregation Oraḥ Ṣaddiqim, exists in Albany, NY, but they have yet to find a permanent dedicated facility and, in the meantime, continue to use a room in the home of their Ḥakham, Avraham Ben-Raḥamiël Qanaï, as their temporary synagogue.